-Have you undergone hip replacement surgery and either experienced complications or required a hip revision surgery?
+Have you undergone hip replacement surgery and either experienced complications or required another corrective surgery?
 These hip replacements can cause metal poisoning or metallosis.
 You may be eligible for financial compensation for medical bills, lost income, pain and suffering and other losses.
-We are currently accumulating cases and working with some of the more experienced hip replacement lawyers around the country, who can file a Hip Replacement Lawsuit on your behalf and there is no fee unless you receive a settlement or award.
+We are currently working with some of the more experienced hip replacement lawyers around the country, who can file a Hip Replacement Lawsuit on your behalf and there is no fee unless you receive a settlement or award.
 Contact us for a free (no obligation) case evaluation.

 What is a Metal on Metal (MoM) Artificial Hip Replacement?

 Metal on Metal hip replacement was introduced over the last few decades because, the manufacturer’s claimed that these had lower wear and tear rates compared to the more conventional non-metal on metal hip replacement devices.
 Over 1 million of these devices have been implanted worldwide.
 Unfortunately, the manufacturers did not adequately test these implants and now thousands of patients have been required to undergo a second hip implant corrective surgery.

 Why Are There Metal on Metal Hip Replacement Lawsuits?

 Metal on Metal Hip lawsuits are being filed around the country seeking financial compensation for victims for problems associated with several different types of all metal hip implants.
 The most common complications are:

 - Fracture of the Hip Implant

 - Damage to Surrounding Tissue